apiaxle/website/api.md

 * The linked key details.

 # /v1/keyring/:keyring/unlinkkey/:key
-## Disassociate a key with n KEYRING.
+## Disassociate a key with a KEYRING.

 The key will still exist and its details won't be affected.
 (PUT)
 ### Returns